 “If your business targets retirees you might not find them on Snapchat or Tiktok, so think carefully when you set your website up and choose which social media channels you want to use and the ones you don't, you don’t necessarily need to be on all of them.”

 Being active and engaging with your audience on social media has countless benefits, but increasing your brand awareness is one of the most important of them all.
-Brandyn Morelli, CEO of Tilt Metrics explained that being active on social media is a great opportunity to boost your brand awareness by engaging with relevant site owners.
+Brandyn Morelli, CEO of Tilt Metrics, explained that being active on social media is a great opportunity to increase your brand awareness by engaging with relevant site owners.

 “Site owners and bloggers get bombarded with requests from companies pitching their products and services.
 To stand out, start by following and engaging with their social accounts and then send an intro email asking for their opinion on your product or service.
 Be willing to give sample products or a free offering/subscription (depending on your business) to boost your chances of being written about.”

-Well, it wouldn’t be a smart move to miss this opportunity to reach out to influencers and engage with your audience through your socials, would it?
+Now, you don't want to miss an opportunity to reach out to influencers and engage with your audience through your socials, would you?
 But is there such a thing as posting too much?
-What many people forget is that most of these platforms are very much focused on visuals, and creating content with low-quality designs can do more harm than good.
+What many people forget is that most of these platforms are very much focused on visuals — and creating content with low-quality designs can do more harm than good.

 But beware, quality design does not mean putting your logo or brand elements on every section or design element you can find.
-Tom De Spiegelaere, Director of Mango Matter Media, finds the over-exposure of your brand, both in design and advertising campaigns, a big branding mistake.
+Tom De Spiegelaere, the Director of Mango Matter Media, finds the over-exposure of your brand, both in design and advertising campaigns, to be a big branding mistake.

 “It’s definitely not a good look!
 As for advertising campaigns, we know people need a lot of touchpoints with brands to get those brands to stick, but there is definitely a point where you can cross the line with consumers.
 A point where the constant retargeting back-fires on you.”

 5. Cold Email Campaigns